robinfire110/music-gig-app/README.md

 ## Initial Setup
 1. In your IDE terminal, change your working directory to the "server" folder.
 In there run ```npm install```.
 That will install all the backend server packages.
 2. Change your directory to the "client" folder and run the same command to install the front end packages.
-3. Run the backend by changing your directory to the "client" folder and running ```npm run dev```.
+3. Run the backend by changing your directory to the "server" folder and running ```npm run dev```.
 This will start the backend using nodemon.
 You can use ```npm run start``` to start node without nodemon.
-4. Frontend setup TBD
+4. Run the frontend by changing your directory to the "client" folder and running ```npm run start```.
+This will start the frontend, and open a new tab in your web browser showing the website's landing page.

 ## Development Packages
 I've found that there are several common packages that may make our lives a bit easier in the long run.
 It's a bit more learning we have to do up front, but I think it'll be worth it.
 Here's some information about each.